 Science says that people who spend their money on experiences instead of things are the happiest, and there is no better travel experience than a cruise.
 It is a unique way to explore that lets you experience both land and sea.
 You get to visit multiple destinations on a single trip, and you only need to unpack once.
 How can you beat that?

 If you’re looking for cruises to add to your ultimate travel bucket list, Norwegian offers some of the most exotic and diverse itineraries to make checking off that bucket list a breeze.
 With state-of-the-art ships built for freestyle cruising, lively entertainment, and delectable food, Norwegian Cruise Line offers some of the best bucket-list cruises.
-If you're ready to start ticking off those lust-worthy destinations, let's start with one cruise that should be on every traveller's bucket list: the 21-Day Arabian Odyssey cruise.
+If you’re ready to start ticking off those lust-worthy destinations, let’s start with one cruise that should be on every traveler's bucket list: the 21-Day Wonders of the Mediterranean and Arabia.
 Here are some highlights from this once-in-a-lifetime journey.

 1. Cruise from Rome, Italy

 You'll embark in Rome for your journey.
 Rome is one of the most visited cities in the world and is on many people's bucket list.
 Do you want some neat experiences to add to your bucket list?
 Visit the famed Colosseum.
 Enjoy a sightseeing cruise along the Rome Tiber River.
 Take a gondola ride along the city's canals.
 Visit the Vatican Museums.
 These are just a few of the bucket list activities to do in Rome.

 2. Make a Port Stop in Athens, Greece